WWF trademark dispute: Other events

 WWE's headquarters in Stamford, Connecticut, pictured in July 2007.
-Signage displays the amended logo introduced in May 2002 that replaced the former WWF "scratch" logo.
+Signage displays the amended logo introduced in May 2002, that replaced the former WWF "scratch" logo.

 Use of "WWF" after the ruling

-From May 6, 2002, WWF.com acted as a redirect, sending visitors to WWE.com.
+From May 5, 2002, WWF.com acted as a redirect, sending visitors to WWE.com.
 The scheduled DVD and VHS releases of "WWF" events (such as Backlash and Insurrextion) were issued as-is with "WWF" references fully retained within the footage, but with "WWE" logos on the exterior packaging and used in marketing materials.

 The WWF Tough Enough 2 compilation CD released by Geffen Records on May 14, 2002, while having the new "WWE" logo on the cover, was issued as a "WWF" release on the CD spine as it had already been cataloged by Geffen.
 The New York Stock Exchange ticker symbol remained as "NYSE:WWF" until August 7, 2002, and some championship titles on WWE programming continued to feature the WWF "scratch" logo on them, until they could be redesigned.

-The British WWE Tagged Classics DVD re-releases, issued between 2004 and 2012 by third-party distributor Silver Vision, featured pre-2002 WWF VHS content in its original, uncensored form—retaining all references to "WWF".
-The "WWF" references in these DVDs were exempt from censorship as they were not released outside of the United Kingdom.
+Due to WWE's April 2003 victory in the Court of Appeal, the British WWE Tagged Classics DVD re-issues of WWF VHS releases, issued between 2004 and 2012 by third-party distributor Silver Vision, feature pre-2002 content in its uncut, original, uncensored form—fully retaining all references to "WWF".
+However, exactly as the same as the re-released interactive software, the external packaging at retail, and internal selection menus, both exclusively use "WWE" branding.

-Throughout the 2000s, the original "WWF" block logo remained used on licensed replica WWE championship titles that were manufactured and sold by Figures Toy Company, as the logo was permitted in the 1994 agreement.
+Throughout the 2000s, the original "WWF" block logo remained used on licensed replica WWE championship titles that were manufactured and sold by Figures Toy Company, as well as occasionally on other forms of merchandise.
 On November 15, 2010, WWE Raw hosted an "Old School" edition which featured the WWF "block" logo frequently in the program, alongside a range of WWF "block" logo merchandise that was sold at the event and online.
+However, the event's overhead banners and the ring aprons used "World Wrestling Entertainment".
+In other instances, such as on John Cena's vintage-themed 2003 "Word Life" merchandise, WWE modified the block logo to remove the "F" entirely.

 The compilation music albums WWF Aggression, WWF Forceable Entry, WWF Tough Enough (Music from the Hit Series) and WWF Tough Enough 2 remain listed on digital music stores and music streaming services as legacy "WWF" releases, as they are distributed by record labels such as Sony Music and Universal Music Group, therefore are not controlled by WWE.